Acer platanoides: Classification and identification

 The Norway maple is a member (and is the type species) of the section Platanoidea Pax, characterised by flattened, disc-shaped seeds and the shoots and leaves containing milky sap.
 Other related species in this section include Acer campestre (field maple), Acer cappadocicum (Cappadocian maple), Acer lobelii (Lobel's maple), and Acer truncatum (Shandong maple).
 From the field maple, the Norway maple is distinguished by its larger leaves with pointed, not blunt, lobes, and from the other species by the presence of one or more teeth on all of the lobes.

 It is also frequently confused with the more distantly related Acer saccharum (sugar maple).
 The sugar maple is easy to differentiate by clear sap in the petiole (leaf stem); Norway maple petioles have white sap.
 The tips of the points on Norway maple leaves reduce to a fine "hair", while the tips of the points on sugar maple leaves are, on close inspection, rounded.
 On mature trees, sugar maple bark is more shaggy, while Norway maple bark has small, often criss-crossing grooves.
 While the shape and angle of leaf lobes vary somewhat within all maple species, the leaf lobes of Norway maple tend to have a more triangular (acuminate) shape, in contrast to the more finely toothed lobes of sugar maples, that narrow towards the base.
-Flowering and seed production begins at ten years of age, however large quantities of seeds are not produced until the tree is 20.
-As with most maples, Norway maple is normally dioecious (separate male and female trees), occasionally monoecious, and trees may change gender from year to year.
+Flowering and seed production begins at ten years of age; however, large quantities of seeds are not produced until the tree is 20.
+The Norway maple is heterodichogamous—meaning there are both protogynous and protandrous trees (and, more rarely, duodichogamous trees)—and individual trees may change sexual expression from year to year.

-The fruits of Norway maple are paired samaras with widely diverging wings, distinguishing them from those of sycamore, Acer pseudoplatanus which are at 90 degrees to each other.
+The fruits of Norway maple are paired samaras with widely diverging wings, distinguishing them from those of sycamore, Acer pseudoplatanus, which are at 90 degrees to each other.
 Norway maple seeds are flattened, while those of sugar maple are globose.
 The sugar maple usually has a brighter orange autumn color, where the Norway maple is usually yellow, although some of the red-leaved cultivars appear more orange.